Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Discussion and Outlook

-Our results open a number of pressing questions for future work, which we briefly summarize here, moving from microscopic theory toward emergent phenomenology. (i) First, the 10~THz resonance in the fulleride should be tested in calculations that more directly approach the thermodynamic limit.
-Promising next steps include embedding strategies based on multi-orbital nonequilibrium dynamical mean-field theory and related methods~\cite{aoki_nonequilibrium_2014}. (ii) Second, the experimentally observed coincidence---across several material classes---between light-induced superconducting-like states and unconventional normal states above $T_c$~\cite{cavalleri_photo-induced_2018, Buzzi_2020,Jotzu2023} suggests that light-induced coherent pairing may reflect a more general mechanism.
-Our results therefore motivate a systematic search for analogous resonant pathways in intermediate-coupling Hubbard materials with $U \simeq W$, including cuprates, nickelates, organic superconductors such as $\kappa$-(BEDT-TTF)$_2X$, heavy-fermion materials, and possibly pnictides, in suitable parts of their phase diagrams.
+(ii) Second, the experimentally observed coincidence---across several material classes---between light-induced superconducting-like states and unconventional normal states above $T_c$~\cite{cavalleri_photo-induced_2018,Uemura2019,Buzzi_2021,Jotzu2023} suggests that light-induced coherent pairing may reflect a more general mechanism.
+Our results for three- and one-orbital models therefore motivate a systematic search for analogous resonant pathways in intermediate-coupling Hubbard materials, especially near the sweet spot $U\simeq W$, including cuprates, nickelates, organic superconductors such as $\kappa$-(BEDT-TTF)$_2X$, heavy-fermion materials, and possibly pnictides, in suitable parts of their phase diagrams.
 In such systems, the key question is not only whether paired excited states exist, but also how efficiently they can be reached optically through symmetry-allowed intermediate manifolds.
-This perspective also sharpens the experimental outlook: because the relevant process is intrinsically sequential and two-photon in character, multidimensional spectroscopy and especially two-color pump protocols tuned separately to the GS$\to$HO and HO$\to$HE resonances should provide a particularly incisive route to testing the mechanism.
-In our picture, a doubly resonant two-color drive should substantially enhance the transfer efficiency compared to single-color excitation, thus offering a direct experimental hallmark of the hidden excited-state pathway. (iii) Finally, an important open question concerns the ultimate fate of the high-energy paired state at larger system sizes and longer length scales.
-It may evolve into a more conventional homogeneous charge-$2e$ superconducting phase, but other possibilities appear equally intriguing, including charge-neutral condensates, charge-$4e$ quartet correlated phases, or intrinsically inhomogeneous states such as pair density waves, stripe phases, or phase-separated situations.
-It is also conceivable that, in some parameter regimes, the same microscopic ingredients instead lead to an incoherent bad metal.
-Working out concrete experimental consequences---particularly for nonlinear optical pathways, collective electrodynamics, magnetic response, and probes sensitive to superconducting fluctuations---should help distinguish between these possibilities.
+This perspective also sharpens the experimental outlook: because the relevant process is intrinsically sequential and two-photon in character, multidimensional spectroscopy and especially two-color pump protocols tuned separately to the GS$\to$HO and HO$\to$HE resonances should provide a particularly incisive route to testing the mechanism, as outlined by our nonlinear-spectroscopy calculations.